attcs/Octree/README.md

 ## Notes
 * Header only implementation.
-* Point and Bounding box-based solution was distinguished.
+* Point and Bounding box-based solution is distinguished.
 * Core types store only the entity ids, use Container types to store.
 Core types advantages: not copying and managing the entity information; disadvantages: this information may have to be provided again for the member function call.
 * Container types have "C" postfix (e.g.: core `OctreeBox`'s container is `OctreeBoxC`).
 * Bounding box-based solution stores item id in the parent node if it is not fit into any child node.
 Using `nSplitStrategyAdditionalDepth` template parameter, these boxes can be splitted then placed on the deeper level of the tree.
 The `nSplitStrategyAdditionalDepth` default is 2 and this split method is applied by default.